-A High Court Jury took less than an hour to find the man accused of murdering South Auckland mother Arishma Chand guilty.
+A High Court jury has taken less than an hour to find the man accused of murdering South Auckland mother Arishma Chand guilty.

-Her ex-boyfriend, 42-year-old Rohit Deepak Singh, was charged with her murder three days later and was on trial in the High Court at Auckland for four weeks.
+Her ex-boyfriend, 42-year-old Rohit Deepak Singh, was charged with her murder three days later and has been on trial in the High Court at Auckland for the past four weeks.

-On the afternoon of November 27, 2018, after 45 minutes of deliberations, the Jury returned a guilty verdict.
+This afternoon after 45 minutes of deliberations the jury returned a guilty verdict.